wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

     ```

-## Url Handling
+## URL Handling
-Urls also can contain dynamic script via "javascript protocol urls".
-So highly recommended to validate the URLs before using it.
-When using a validation to an url that should be checked whether that the link has http or https component to avoid javascript based script injection[^2].
+URLs can also contain dynamic scripts via `javascript protocol urls`.
+It is highly recommended to validate the URLs before using them.
+When validating a URL checked whether that link has HTTP or HTTPS components to avoid Javascript-based script injection[^2].

 !!! bug error "Example Incorrect Usage"
     ```js